noreading/react-redux-introduction/README.md

 Let's rewrite our `Header` component and check how that works.
 The result is an exported function that returns the JSX of our component.

-Be aware that you need to use `params` instead of `this.params` as props are passed as a parameter of the function now.
+Be aware that you need to use `props` instead of `this.props` as props are passed as a parameter of the function now.

 ```
 src/components/Header.jsx